RapTho/cyberphysische-systeme/2_Containerization.md

 ### Step 2: Build the container image

-Use the following command to build your container image:
+Use the following command to build your container image:<br />
+If your system's username uses capital letters, then choose another image name.
+The `User` variable can't be used in that case.

 **Using Podman:**